Myers Immigration Law

 Cecilia Carrera

-Cecilia Carrera is a Legal Analyst with Myers Immigration Law.
-With close to two years of immigration legal experience, Ms. Carrera primarily assists with employment and investor immigration matters for U.S. companies and international entrepreneurs.
+Cecilia Carrera is the Legal Operations Manager with Myers Immigration Law.
+Ms. Carrera primarily assists with employment and investor immigration matters for U.S. companies and international professionals, investors, and entrepreneurs, in addition to family-based cases.

 Awards